SebastianVeigl/AI_on_the_edge_data_grabber/README.md

 ### Auto-training on the 7-segment display using the Raspberry Pi

 1. **Training setup**
-Connect the Raspberry Pi to the TM1637 7-segment display as shown in the following wiring diagram:
+Connect the Raspberry Pi to the TM1637 7-segment display as shown in the following wiring diagram (connect voltage supply and SCL->GPIO5, DIO->GPIO4):
 <img src="./files/RPi_TM1637_Steckplatine.svg" width=600>
 Make sure that the segment display is aligned with the esp32cam, if necessary adjust the ROI positions in the WebUI.